melt-umn/melt-website/content/silver/concepts/origins.md

    - `core:IOVal` - no
  - Foreign types can't be `tracked`, and some FFI interfaces don't preserve origins information (see [above](#imlementation-runtime-and-ffi))

- Types that CANNOT be tracked (currently just `core:OriginInfo`, `core:OriginInfoType`, and `core:List` (because it's translation is special)) are listed in `translation/java/core/origins.sv:getSpecialCaseNoOrigins` and will never be treated as tracked.
+ Types that CANNOT be tracked (currently just `core:OriginInfo`, `core:OriginInfoType`, and `core:OriginNote`) are listed in `translation/java/core/origins.sv:getSpecialCaseNoOrigins` and will never be treated as tracked.

  When `--no-origins` is used it does not alter whether or not the type is considered tracked in the compiler, it just disables codegen for origins.
 For types need to be constructed from runtime code you should construct them using the `rtConstruct` static method that forwards to the normal constructor with or without the origin argument depending on if `--no-origins` is used.